 The effect of the drop is quite long lasting; it can continue to work for up to two weeks after the last drop has been used.

 How to use Atropine 1% eye drops

-On the first day of treatment, one drop of Atropine is put into your child's good eye in the morning and also in the evening.
-Then one drop is put into the same eye every Wednesday and Saturday morning or evening throughout the treatment period.
+Put one drop into your child's good eye every Wednesday and Saturday (morning or evening) throughout the treatment period.

 Orthoptic, Ophthalmology Department Russells Hall Hospital